 Based on these two statistics, we can make an assumption that if Netflix had to leverage the most out of the several social media platforms, Instagram would be the one to capitalize on.

 But Netflix cannot completely disregard other social media platforms.
-They need to allocate their budget in other social media platforms too.
+They need to allocate their budget to other social media platforms too.
 After all, there are customers of different age range using platforms such as Facebook or Twitter.
 So, considering Netflix’s scenario, my hypothetical budget would be, 60% on Instagram, 10% each on Facebook, Twitter, and Youtube, and the remaining 10% on others.

 Before the age of the internet, you had to go negotiate with media vendors to place your ads.
 It was fun and all but boy, you would be in trouble if you lacked the proper negotiating skills.
 These days it’s a lot easier.
 Online advertising platforms such as Google Ads and Facebook Business made it very convenient to place your ads.
 But you gotta take your time and develop an effective strategy so that your ads reach your targeted audience with the right outcome.

-5) Launching & Monitoring the Campaign
+5. Launching & monitoring the campaign

 This is the takeoff phase in the media buying process.
 You’re going to take your plan off the paper and lay it out to your audience.
 At this stage, you are an astronaut full of beans.
 Your heart begins to palpitate as you are an inch away from pushing the red button…